 The M-Vault Failover Architecture

-The basic failover architecture is shown above.
+The basic failover architecture is shown below.
 In addition the (primary) master server, there are one or more mirror servers.
 These can be considered as exact "clones" of the master, which are kept up to date with all changes made to the master.

 All configuration data for an M-Vault server is held in a cn=config subtree of the directory, and it is this data (along with user data) that is replicated from the master to the mirrors using X.500 DISP.
 This means that each server in the failover group has identical configuration information.
 This means that one of the mirrors can always take over as the master.
 In the event of the master failing, one of the mirrors becomes the new master and it will then take updates and supply updates to any remaining mirrors.